dimitrivinet/data_structs_project/README.md

 You can delete from a table by index or attribute with the delete() function.
 To delete by index, leave the "attribute" argument to None, and if you want to delete by attribute, specify its name.
 A member will always be deleted from all BSTs.

 To print the main BST, simply print the members variable of the table.
-You can print all the other BSTs at once with the prin_indexed_columns() function.
+You can print all the other BSTs at once with the print_indexed_columns() function.

 To rebuild the index, use the rebuild_all_indexes() function.
 Finally, to make a query, use the query() function with your query as an argument.
 The syntax is the same as MySQL.